zilexa/Homeserver/maintenance-tasks/README.md

 ### STEP 1: Decide what tools and tasks you need
-- remove the Archiver command from the Nightly script if you do not use a MergerFS Tiered Cache drive.
+- If you do not use a MergerFS Tiered Cache drive: remove the Archiver command from the Nightly script.
-- remove Mediacleaner if you will not download anything.
+- If you do not download series/movies/etc: remove Mediacleaner command and its folder.
-- remove SnapRAID if you will not use it (or uncomment it to save for later).
+- If you are not planning to use SnapRAID, remove the command and its folder and uninstall Snapper and Snapraid:

 ### STEP 2: Configure Archiver, MergerFS SSD cache unloading